-So if you are looking to achieve that rustic yet modern look in your garden, then a water trough can be the perfect vessel to hold your plants.
-Check out the pros and cons of water trough gardening to determine whether or not it’s the best gardening method for you and your space.
+If you are looking to achieve a rustic yet modern look in your garden, a water trough can be the perfect vessel to hold your plants.
+Here are the pros and cons of water trough gardening so you can determine whether or not it’s the best gardening method for you and your space.

 “Water troughs in the garden are a handy way to reduce weeding, increase your gardening area, and help you avoid burrowing animals,” says Southeast Ag NET.